Natina Reed: Death

-On October 26, 2012, just 2 days before her 32nd birthday, a red Honda Accord struck Reed on the Lawrenceville Highway near Hamilton Road north of Lilburn, Georgia.
+On October 26, 2012, the driver of a red Honda Accord struck Reed on the Lawrenceville Highway near Hamilton Road north of Lilburn, Georgia.
 The driver and the passenger attempted CPR, but Reed was pronounced dead at the Gwinnett Medical Center at 10:59 p.m.
 (EDT).
-The Gwinnett County police said that the driver "was determined to be not at fault and there are no charges pending", and they started an investigation into the accident to determine why Reed was in the road.
+The Gwinnett County police said that the driver "was determined to be not at fault and there are no charges pending", and they started an investigation into the crash to determine why Reed was in the road.
 Reed's death was first reported by TMZ the following day, and media outlets incorrectly reported that Reed had died in a hit and run.
 An obituary, written by Reed's family, was published in The Atlanta Journal-Constitution on October 30.
 At the time of her death, Reed was living in the StudioPlus Atlanta Peachtree Corners extended stay hotel in Norcross, Georgia.

 On November 3, a public funeral service, organized by the Willie A. Watkins Funeral Home, was held at the Abundant Life Church in Lithonia, Georgia.
-Reed was buried at the North Atlanta Memorial Park and Chapel Mausoleum in Doraville, Georgia.
 Prior to the service, Reed's parents held a press conference in Atlanta to criticize the police investigation.
 According to their attorney, the police had ignored their requests for information about "the time of incident, exact location, information about the driver and even Reed's personal belongings".
 Police released a report an hour after the conference was scheduled, responding that "they did not hold back any information".